-On May 17, after announcing about the lockdown 4.0, the ministry of home affairs offered considerable relaxations for eCommerce.
-Sellers can now deliver non-essential products to red, orange and green zones.
+On May 17, after announcing about lockdown 4.0, the ministry of home affairs offered considerable relaxation for eCommerce.
+Sellers can now deliver non-essential products to red, orange, and green zones.
 This comes as a breather for eCommerce businesses as they can deliver products and resume business.
 But, only essential items can be delivered to containment zones.

 List of Non-Essential Goods for Shipping

 Non-essential goods include the following items, which can be delivered during this third wave of COVID-19:

 - Men’s Apparel